narthkings/Stack-Dashboard/README.md

 - Using Axios **to fetch data from the API**.
 - Structuring clean and readable **React components** and leveraging Tailwind for scalable styling.
 - Writing test cases to ensure stability of the components.

+## ⚠️ Troubleshooting

+**Description:**
+Some of the icons were not available, so I had to improvise with some other icons closed to what is on the design